bitmovin/bitmovin-player-web-samples/README.md

 ![bitdash MPEG-DASH Demo](https://raw.githubusercontent.com/bitmovin/bitdash-MPEG-DASH-demo/master/screenshot.png "bitdash MPEG-DASH Demo Page")

-This demo can be also found at http://www.dash-player.com/bitdash_github_demo/

 ## Howto Install

-1. Download a free version at http://www.dash-player.com
+1. Download a free version at https://portal.bitmovin.com/portal/free-player
 2. Checkout the sample provided in this repository
 3. Add the API key to the bitdash config in the index.html
 4. Put the sample together with the free bitdash version to your webserver